More than 70% of people in the UK do not have a Will.

 If you die without a Will (called dying intestate) or some/all of your Will fails because it has not been prepared correctly then the law sets out who will inherit your assets according to a strictly ranked list of relatives.
 This may result in your family paying more inheritance tax at the time of your death and a distribution of your assets which does not reflect your wishes.
 If you don’t have any family then ultimately the Crown would receive your assets.

-We are experts in preparing Wills for individuals, couples, people with children from previous relationships and business owners.
+Our Will Solicitors are experts in preparing Wills for individuals, couples, couples in second marriages, people with children from previous relationships and business owners.

 We recommend that alongside your Will you put in place Lasting Powers of Attorney which are a crucial part of your lifetime planning; appointing the people you trust (your attorneys) to manage your financial affairs and your health & welfare if you become unable to through incapacity.

-Our highly qualified lawyers can advise when creating trusts in your Will may be appropriate, for example to protect your assets for future generations, to release capital to beneficiaries at a specific age, or to provide long-term care for a vulnerable person.
+Our highly qualified Will Solicitors can advise when creating trusts in your Will may be appropriate, for example to protect your assets for future generations, to release capital to beneficiaries at a specific age, or to provide long-term care for a vulnerable person.

 What does an executor have to do?